Code-Institute-Submissions/donald-task-manager-project/README.md

 - Sansita Swashed

 # Technologies
+- ### PYTHON: This is the main chief software language programme used to create the readability of the website.
+The main version used here the version Python 3.8.
 - ### HTML5:  this is used to create the major content of the website
 - ### CSS3: this is used to design the font style details
 - ### JAVASCRIPT :
 - *Javascript:* This is to provide the effective functions to the HMTL.
 - *JQUERY:* Javascript technology used for DOM designs
-- ### Flask: It is an easy web application used by Python for complex applications.
+- ### FLASK: It is an easy web application used by Python for complex applications.
-- ### Jinja: this is a Flask-Python-based language where the templates are evaluated using a sandbox.
+- ### JINJA: this is a Flask-Python-based language where the templates are evaluated using a sandbox.
-- ### Materialize: This is a library component used to give the constructed webpages the design effects.
-This is adhere to    the modern principles such as mobile compartibility on browsers, etc. The alternative to this is Bootstrap.
+- ### MATERIALIZE: This is a library component used to give the constructed webpages the design effects.
+This is adhere to the modern principles such as mobile compartibility on browsers.
+The alternative to this is Bootstrap.
-- ### Werkzeug: this is a WSGI web application library.
+- ### WERKZEUG: this is a WSGI web application library.
 This is was used to develop hash password.
-- ### MongoDB Atlas: This is a cloud database that contains the user details.
+- ### MONGODB ATLAS: This is a cloud database that contains the user details.
+This is one of the most popular NoSQL database.
-- ### PyMongo: this tutorial program MongoDB stores document into MongoDB.
+- ### PYMONGO: this tutorial program MongoDB stores document into the MongoDB database known as MongoDB Atlas.
+PyMongo in this case is imported from Flask_Pymongo as PyMongo is a package with MongoDB.
+- ### PIP3: This is used to install several of the technologies into Python3 such as PyMongo, Jinja, etc. The new version used in this case pip version 20.2.4.
+- ### OBJECTID: This is used by MongoDB to generate a default ID value in a specific document.

+## Installation
+- PIP3: The installation process begins using pip3 install.
+To execute the pip in the presently used Python version, python -m pip code was used.
+To view the version being installed, pip3 --version was entered displaying it as 'pip 20.2.4 from /workspace/.pip-modules/lib/python3.8/site-packages/pip (python 3.8)'
+- Flask: This latest version was installed using  pip3 install flask.
+- Werkzeug: The main requirement for this installation is a Python3 and more present.
+To install this, the code 'pip install -U Werkzeug' was used.

 # Deployment of the project
 The workspace is saved by using CTRL+S. To deploy the workspace temporary to a github, it can be done using:
 - python3 -m http.server